Hidhayath-Nisha/Hidhayath-Nisha/README.md

 ## About Me
 - 🌟 **Currently:** Master's in Computer Science, Washington, DC
 - 💼 **Previously:** Software Engineer at Xebia, Associate Technical Consultant at Vuram - WNS
-- 💡 **Specializing in:** Cloud Computing, Algorithms, and Full-Stack Development
+- 💡 **Specializing in:** Software Development, Cloud Computing, and Machine Learning
-- 🌱 **Learning:** Cloud Computing and the latest in AI/ML 🔍

 ---